-The stark and windy Montauk moors had been a far cry, in the 1970s and 80s, from the silver-emblazoned walls of Andy Warhol’s Factory and the opulent Manhattan clubs and restaurants frequented by his celebrity and artist friends.
+Montauk's stark moors had been a far cry from the silver-emblazoned walls of Andy Warhol’s Factory and the opulent Manhattan clubs and restaurants he and his celebrity and artist friends frequented.
 And yet, this was precisely the appeal of the rough-hewn country estate Warhol co-purchased with his manager and collaborator, Paul Morrissey, in 1971.